The legal documents you need for your EMI share option scheme

-In order to appoint or remove a director you’ll need 3 things:
+In order to appoint or remove a director (or chairman – they are really just directors too) you’ll need 3 things:

-SeedLegals’ new Company Secretary product can provide all of the documents you need to appoint and/or remove directors, and our platform will make sure you complete the process legally.
+SeedLegals’ new Board product can provide all of the documents you need to appoint and/or remove directors, and our platform will make sure you complete the process legally.

 If you are not sure what the right answer should be, the rest of this article explains which answer you should pick.